-This form is for use by partner organisations and agencies to refer a vulnerable person for a safe and well visit (previously called a home safety visit) by a representative from Oxfordshire Fire and Rescue Service.
+This form is for anyone to refer a vulnerable person for a safe and well visit (previously called a home safety visit) by a representative from Oxfordshire Fire and Rescue Service.

 A vulnerable person is a person who is getting or may be in need of community care services by reason of mental or other disability, age or illness; and who is, or may be unable, to take care of or protect themselves against significant harm or exploitation.

 Can you answer yes to any of the following?